 Conflicts of interest are managed effectively by maintaining an accurate register of business interests.
 This is completed by all Governors in September each year.
-At every meeting of all committees there is a standing agenda item allowing for Governors to declare any new business interests.
-The registers of interest are published on the school website
+At every meeting of all committees and meetings of the full governing board, there is a standing agenda item allowing for Governors to declare any new business interests.
+The registers of interest are published on the school website.